Baka-Git/Crypto_Math/README.md

 MUST GIVEN PARAMETER!!!: p_point, curve, field
 ```
 Format: --p_point X,Y --curve A0,A1,A2,A3,A4,A5,A6 --field FIELD --point_on_curve

 Example: --p_point 0,1 --field 7 --curve 1,0,0,1,0,2,1 --point_on_curve

-Output:"Point (0,1) is on elliptic curve!"
+Output:"        Point (0,1) is on elliptic curve!       "
 ```

 ## Adding points on EC